daliyaahmed/CW2024/README.md

 ## Implemented but Not Working Properly

-1. *Banners Overlap with Bullets and Planes*.
+1. *Banners and pause button overlap with Bullets and Planes*.
 2. *Countdown Timer Issue*: In Level Four, the timer continues even when the game is paused.
 3. *Lose Game Sound*: Initially caused issues with user health and was removed.
 4. *Level 3 Experimental Design*: